nicolebid/pwhl_goalie_tracker/README.md

     $ cd pwhl_goalie_tracker
     ```

-4. Open R or Rstudio, and install `renv` if you don't have it:
+3. Open R or Rstudio, and install `renv` if you don't have it:

     ```console
     $ install.packages("renv")
     ```
-3. Install the package dependencies in the `renv.lock` file:
+4. Install the package dependencies in the `renv.lock` file:

     ```console
     $ renv::restore()
     ```

-3. To run the dashboard, from the root of the directory (`pwhl_goalie_tracker`) run:
+5. To run the dashboard, from the root of the directory (`pwhl_goalie_tracker`) run:

     ```console
     $ shiny::runApp("R")
     ```

-4. Click on the displayed link in the output to open the dashboard, if it does not open automatically.
+6. Click on the displayed link in the output to open the dashboard, if it does not open automatically.

+## Contact

+If you'd like to suggest a new feature or if you experience a problem while using the dashboard, please open an [issue](https://github.com/nicolebid/pwhl_goalie_tracker/issues).
+For problems, please include:
+- A description of the problem, indicating details that would be helpful in troubleshooting.
+- Detailed steps to reproduce the problem.

 ## License